 Choline, along with vitamin B12 and folate, are required for the biochemical processes involved in the creation of DNA.

 Often, depending on the condition one has, supplementation is required along with adequate choline intake in the diet.

-Try our Paleo Multi for a natural source of choline.
+Try our Kick Start My Heart for a natural source of choline.
 This is our organ meat supplement rich in choline.
 Take 3 tabs per day for general health along with consuming an overall Paleo diet.

 Become a Wolf Pack Insider for free and get access to our articles and guides to live healthy naturally, without sickness, disease or Big Pharma meds.
 You'll learn all about disease prevention, natural treatment remedies, tasty healthy foods and how to detox your life.